Tochukz/C-plus-plus-CrashCourse/README.md

 __Pure-Virtual Classes and Virtual Destructors__
 Usually, you add virtual destructors to interfaces.
 In some rare circumstances it's possible to leak resources if you fail to mark destructors as virtual.
 Declaring a virtual destructor is optional when declaring an interface, but beware.

+### Chapter 6: Compile-Time Polymorphism
+__Templates__
+_Template instantiation_ is the process of creating a class or a function from a template.
+Template instantiation are sometimes called concrete classes and concrete types.